Community action plan for zero-carbon energy (CAPZero)

 Our Community Action Plan for Zero-Carbon Energy is the first of its kind in the UK.

-The plan sets out how a cluster of communities in West Oxfordshire can reach a zero-carbon energy system in their local area in a way that works for them.
+It models how a cluster of communities in West Oxfordshire can create a zero-carbon energy system in their local area, in a way that works for them.
+It is a plan developed by community representatives together with experts, and it has now entered an exciting implementation phase.
+Everyone is needed: residents and businesses can lead the way, by taking action now.

 The UK has set a legally binding target to achieve a 78% carbon reduction by 2035, and net zero by 2050.
 Our whole energy system needs to change to reach that target.